The Stacks project

 \[ \mathcal{S}\! \mathit{paces}'_{fp, flat, proper} \]

 parametrizing flat families of proper algebraic spaces satisfies all of Artin's axioms (including openness of versality) except for formal effectiveness.
-We've chosen the very awkward notation for this stack intentionally, because the reader should be carefull in using its properties.
+We've chosen the very awkward notation for this stack intentionally, because the reader should be careful in using its properties.

 In Section 99.14 we prove that the stack $\mathcal{P}\! \mathit{olarized}$ parametrizing flat families of polarized proper algebraic spaces is an algebraic stack.
 Because of our work on flat families of proper algebraic spaces, this comes down to proving formal effectiveness for polarized schemes which is often known as Grothendieck's algebraization theorem.